A quality British indie sat on the shelves of your local supermarket.

 “We’re not too keen on the artwork provided by the distributors” say Jack in the Box Films on their Facebook page about OFF PISTE, a movie they produced.
 Gilt Edge Media’s sleeve design is certainly eye-catching, but it’s not particularly representative of the content, though then again neither is the synopsis on IMDb which was used for the DVD.

-In the wake of Gilt Edge Media unleashing a swathe of bottom shelf material in recent weeks like Road Wars, Joker’s Poltergeist and The Purging Hour, the arrival of Off Piste is an unexpected delight.
+In the wake of Gilt Edge Media unleashing a swathe of bottom shelf material in recent weeks like Road Wars (2015), Joker’s Poltergeist (2016) and The Purging Hour (2013), the arrival of Off Piste is an unexpected delight.
 The mountainous setting is perfect for this tale of retribution and redemption, and DP Antony Meadley captures the wintry solitude well.
 The real surprise is the ambition shown by director Glen Kirby and his crew, as for a film with an alleged budget of £25,000, it carries all the hallmarks of a movie that cost ten times that.

-Off Piste is currently a retail exclusive with the UK supermarket chain ASDA, and will go on general release from the 17th October.
+OFF PISTE is currently a retail exclusive with UK supermarket chain ASDA, and will go on general release from the 17th October.